yahoo/elide-doc/pages/guide/03-security.md

 1. `ReadPermission` on `Post<3>#comments`
 1. `ReadPermission` on any field on `Comment<99>`

 If all of these checks succeed, then the response will succeed.
-The contents of the response are then determined by evaluating the `ReadPermission` on each field.
+The contents of the response are determined by evaluating the `ReadPermission` on each field.
 The response will contain the subset of fields where `ReadPermission` is granted.
 If a field does not have an annotation, then access defaults to whatever is specified at the entity level.
 If the entity does not have an annotation, access defaults to whatever is specified at the package.
 If the package does not have an